 The buying rate is the amount in Naira that the Central Bank of Nigeria, Western Union, Money Gram, Nigerian Banks, or Aboki exchangers will give you for 1 Dollar.
 The selling rate, on the other hand, is the rate all the above-mentioned institutions will sell a Dollar to you when you pay in Naira.
 The selling rate is always higher than the buying rate.

-It is important you get yourself acquainted with these terms when you are trying to trade or exchange dollars to Naira in various financial institutions or money exchangers.
+You must get yourself acquainted with these terms when you are trying to trade or exchange dollars for Naira in various financial institutions or money exchangers.

 Conclusion

-If you will observe the present Dollar to Naira exchange rate in black market or CBN, and compare it to that of a few years back you will quite agree with me that the Nigerian Naira is currently losing its value.
+If you observe the present Dollar to Naira exchange rate in the black market or CBN and compare it to that of a few years back you will quite agree with me that the Nigerian Naira is currently losing its value.
 Always check on this page for current information concerning the Nigerian Naira and its United States Dollar counterpart or simply bookmark this page on your browser for future reference.
+So, that is all about today’s dollar rate in Nigeria.

 I like the work and its contents please send me both black market and cbn exchange rate on daily